hcweigand10/hcweigand10/README.md

 ### Aloha!
 Welcome to my Github

-- 🔭 I’m currently creating a freelancing as a react-based website builder
+- 🔭 I’m currently freelancing as a react-based website builder
 - 💬 Ask me for: A fun fact that will blow your mind
 - ⚡ About me: I'm vegan! 🌱
 - 😄 Pronouns: he/him